timoh6/TCrypto/README.markdown

 TCrypto is a simple and flexible PHP 5.3+ key-value storage library.
 By default, a cookie will be used as a storage backend.

 TCrypto has been designed from the ground up with security in mind.
+Safe algorithms and modes.
+Automatic and safe initialization vector creation.
+Encryption and authentication key creation (Keytool) using strong randomness.
+Key rotation (versioned keys).

 TCrypto can be used as a scalable "session handler".
 Especially scalable, if cookies are used as a storage backend.
 This is a bit like Ruby on Rails sessions.

-TCrypto takes care of checking data integrity, encryption, key rotation and storing/retrieving data from the selected storage implementation.

 This is a preview release.